Support Us Button Widget

 So, you want to run for office?
 Good for you.
 Here’s how you get started.

-The City of Lakeland’s filing period is now open for interested candidates to apply to run for public office, and closes on Sept.
-17.
+The City of Lakeland’s filing period is now open for interested candidates to apply to run for public office, and it will close in September 2025 ahead of the November 2025 vote.

 • Mayor